readthedocs/readthedocs.org/docs/user/guides/redirects.rst

 In this guide,
 you will learn the steps necessary to configure your Read the Docs project for redirecting visitors from one location to another.

-These user-defined redirects are handled at the HTTP-level, which means that a reader will not notice anything in their browser.
-A user visiting the *old URL* will automatically end up at the *new URL*.
+User-defined redirects are issued by our servers when a reader visits an *old URL*, which means that the reader is automatically redirected to a *new URL*.

 .. seealso::